mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/wordcount/README.md

 ---------
 ## Introduction to Word Count

+* Word Count is a simple and easy to understand algorithm which can be easily implemented as a MapReduce/Spark application.
+Given a set of text documents, the program counts the number of occurrences of each word.

 * Word count finds out the frequency of each word in a set of documents/files.
 The goal is to create a dictionary of `(key, value)` pairs, where `key` is a word (as a String), and `value` is an Integer denoting the frequency of a given key/word.

 * Complete set of solutions are given for Word Count problem using
 	* [Word Count in PySpark DataFrames](./python/)